drawpile/Drawpile/.github/pull_request_template.md

 ## Description

-(Delete this line and write your your pull request here!)
+(Delete this line and write a short description!)

 ## Formalities